qyper17/qyper17/README.md

 ### Hi there 👋

 ## My name is Dmitry, I am a junior developer.
-### I live in Russia, Ekaterinburg.

 I am studying Java & Android application development.
 Among my projects:
-- An android app for customers of the online store of building supplies "Morozov's Building House".
+- An android app for customers of the online store of building supplies.
 - CRM for mechanics of the car service.

 *I am always ready to try something new and learn something unusual.*